Jason Kehl

 Jason Kehl is widely recognized within the climbing community for his bohemian lifestyle and eclectic self-expression.
 For over a decade, Kehl has been living out of his van in order to facilitate climbing and travel.
-His art, diet, and lifestyle are heavily influenced by Eastern culture and thought, and for years, Kehl cut his hair in the Wu D'an kung fu style with an added twist of dreadlocks.
+His art, diet, and lifestyle are heavily influenced by Eastern culture and thought, and for years, Kehl sported dreadlocks.
 These dreads were cut and burned in the latter part of 2010 in India where he was filming "The Zanskar Odyssey: High Alpine Bouldering in the Hidden Himalayas".

 On Cryptochild.com, Kehl's website, he writes, "Climbing always interested me because it is a great way to express yourself using your body, sometimes aggressive like a brutal fight and sometimes slow and seductive like a ritualistic dance.
 In that way I see climbing as a good artistic outlet."
 In 2008, Kehl underwent ACL replacement surgery and was sidelined for the better half of a year.
 During this time, Kehl focused more heavily on his website, blog, and other artistic pursuits.
 Kehl is interested in graphic design, special effects, videography, animation, and collecting doll heads.
 His most passionate artistic interest is certainly hold shaping, however, as Kehl has been shaping holds almost as long as he has been a professional climber.
 Boasting over 100 designs, he has shaped holds for Cryptochild as well as for five other companies: Pusher, Etch, So iLL, Revolution, and Ritual in Spain.

 Kehl is sponsored by Blurr, LaSportiva, Revolution, and Native Eyewear.
 He writes an ongoing blog for Deadpointmag.com.